BrunoTeixeira1996/waiw/README.md

 # TODO

+- [] Fix selection in navbar, so when we are in /movies just select movies as blue and not home
 - [X] Change movie?id=1 layout
   - [X] Comment once, if there's a comment for bruno and rafaela just don't show comment and rating html tags
   - [] Make editable comment and rating